-NOTICE: To prevent excessive degradation, do not attempt to remove the adiabatic precooler pads wet.
+NOTE: To prevent excessive degradation, do not attempt to remove the adiabatic precooler pads wet.

-Removal of adiabatic pre-cooler pads has been designed as a tool-free operation for quick access for maintenance and to access the interior of the unit for inspection.
+Adiabatic pre-cooler pads are designed for tool-free removal for ease of maintenance and quick access to the interior of the unit for inspection.
 To remove the adiabatic pre-cooler pads:

-- Remove the adiabatic pre-cooler pad wedge by removing two plastic knobs per wedge assembly.
-4-fan units will have two pad wedges, 6-10 fan units will have four pad wedges, 12-fan units will have six pad wedges, and 14-18 fan units will have eight pad wedges.
+1. Remove the adiabatic pre-cooler pad wedge by removing two plastic knobs per wedge assembly.
+A 4-fan unit will have two pad wedges; a 6-10 fan unit will have four pad wedges; a

+- 12-fan unit will have six pad wedges and a 14-18 fan unit will have eight pad wedges.
 Refer to Figure 6 for typical wedge locations. - 2.
 Reposition the adiabatic pre-cooler pad wedge and grip both sides of the pad.
-Lift the pad directly up and then towards you. - 3.
-Reinstall the adiabatic pre-cooler pads in the reverse order. - a.
-Always re-install the adiabatic pre-cooler pads with the blue protective coating on the outside face.
-Always ensure that the re-distribution section of the pad is at the top of the unit per Figure 7.
+Lift the pad directly up and then towards you.